 As an avid explorer and connector, I am grateful to meet human beings from all walks of life.
 While obtaining my undergraduate degree at a university that has the motto "Pro Humanitate", I had the opportunity to join a 3-week service trip to rural Vietnam.
 We built a school and spent most of our time with people living in a sustainable village.
 It was through that experience and program, that I began to relate to the world as a global citizen.

-My most rewarding experiences have been teaching through the Phillips Brooks House and Artistree, facilitating workshops through World of Difference, starting a Best Buddies chapter at Duxbury High School, working with patients and HCPs across New England to provide optimal cardiac care, coaching field hockey and encouraging people to define their dreams and career goals.
+My most rewarding experiences always happen when I work directly with other people.
+These experiences include leading and teaching with World Story Exchange, teaching through the Phillips Brooks House and Artistree, facilitating workshops through World of Difference, starting a Best Buddies chapter at Duxbury High School, working with patients and HCPs across New England to provide optimal cardiac care, coaching field hockey and encouraging people to define their dreams and career goals.

 Every person has a voice, but not every voice is heard.
 Through our World Story Exchange workshops, students are able to creatively and effectively share their stories.
 During a painful time in my life, I was encouraged to paint and write my internal story.
 This self-exploration through creative media allowed me to channel the pain and fear into something outside of myself, which had a dramatic positive effect on my life.